jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 -o, -\-output        Output raster file
 -\-esri_pntr         D8 pointer uses the ESRI style scheme

-*Example Usage*:
+*Command-line Interface*:
 ```
 >>./whitebox_tools -r=Basins -v --wd="/path/to/data/" ^
 --d8_pntr='d8pntr.dep' -o='output.dep'

 ```

+*Python Function Name*: ```basins```

 #### 6.8.4 BreachDepressions

-*Description*:
 Breaches all of the depressions in a DEM using Lindsay's (2016) algorithm.
-This should be preferred over depression filling in most cases
+This should be preferred over depression filling in most cases.

 *Parameters*: